BSTSD/Vite-React-RaM/README.md

 About:

-List of all charactes of Rick And Morty.
+List of all characters of Rick And Morty.

 Frames :